solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 their favorite Solana wallet.
 Imagine a world where you can use your Solana wallet as seamlessly as you can use Apple Pay.

-> In summary, mobile blockchain transactions opens up many doors.
-It is
+In summary, mobile blockchain transactions opens up many opportunities.
+Let's start to build!
-> important to be informed and learn how one can be part of it, let's explore
-> how.

 ### Supported Operating Systems